piccolo-orm/piccolo_web/image/app/md/posts/should_i_use_python_instead_of_golang_or_node.md

 In my own testing, I can get about 4000 requests per second out of a simple Golang web service, built using Gin.

+### + Typing support

+Golang has builtin supports for type annotations.

 ### - Limited language

 When coming from a more feature rich language, Golang can feel both liberating and incredibly constraining.